skglobal-jsc/kivy-base-app/README.md

 - AdMob for Android, iOS
 - Ads for all platforms ([buysellads](http://buysellads.com))
 - Exception handler
-- Ready to build for Windows, Mac, iOS, Android
+- Ready to build for Windows, Mac, iOS, Android (app size: ~30MB)
 - Create installer for Windows, Mac
 - 'Sign in with Facebook' in app
 - TextInput IME for CJK